jharrisong830/cs546-group7/README.md

 # Tweeter - Playlist Social Media Web Application
 Group 7 final project for CS 546 (Web Programming) at Stevens Institute of Technology

+**NOTE**: This repository is archived as the project has completed.
+Check my GitHub profile or the profiles of other group members to view any forks or updated versions of this application.

 ## Getting Started

 Starting the application is very simple.
 Just run the following commands in the project root: